Why are buildings listed?

 What if a listed building requires repair?

 Intelligent Insurance are specialist providers of listed buildings insurance cover.
 We ask the right questions about your listed building so that you can get an immediate online quote in most cases.
-Highly trained advisers are on standby ready to give advice should you need help with any element.
+Highly trained advisors are on standby ready to give advice should you need help with any element.

 Request an online listed building insurance quote or contact the team on 03333 11 11 10.